GDPR – Data Processing Agreement

 2. Processing of Personal Data

-Use of the service implies that Track-Platform may process personal data on behalf of the Data Controller in accordance with the requirements of Data Protection Laws.
+The use of the service implies that Track-Platform may process personal data on behalf of the Data Controller in accordance with the requirements of Data Protection Laws.
 The Data Controller will ensure that instructions to Track-Platform for the processing of personal data comply with Data Protection Laws.
-The Data Controller is solely responsibility for the accuracy, quality, and legality of Personal Data and the means by which it acquires personal data.
+The Data Controller is solely responsible for the accuracy, quality, and legality of Personal Data and the means by which it acquires personal data.